 Colombians are often depicted as easy-going people with a flexible attitude to timekeeping.
 While in social settings that can often be true, it is increasingly uncommon in professional environments, especially those with regular dealings with foreign companies.

-Punctuality is an essential aspect of business etiquette in Colombia if you want to make a good impression, especially if you are from a country perceived to be very punctual, as many English-speaking countries are.
+Punctuality is an essential aspect of business etiquette in Colombia if you want to make a good impression, especially if you are from a country perceived to be very punctual, as many English-speaking countries are within the local business environment.

 6. Understand the culture